State and Local Policy Database

 City-Led Efforts to Decarbonize the Electric Grid

 The City of Las Vegas actively lobbies in favor of utility scale and distributed generation, greater Renewable Portfolio Standards (RPS), and net metering at the Nevada Public Utilities Commission and Nevada State Legislature.
 For utility scale and distributed energy and the expanded RPS, the City testified in support of these policies.
-Specifically, the City has voiced support for SB 283 on C-PACE, SB 448 an omnibus energy bill on transportation electrification and EV charging rebates and carbon reduction, SB 328 on energy storage and the RPS, among others.
+Specifically, the City has support for SB 283 on C-PACE, SB 448 an omnibus energy bill on transportation electrification and EV charging rebates and carbon reduction, SB 328 on energy storage and the RPS, among others.

 The City invited the utility to participate in the development of the City's 2050 Master Plan.
 NV Energy affirmed, supported, and commented in favor of the goals, outcomes, and strategies listed within the plan.

-Last Updated: July 2021
+Last Updated: February 2024

 Efficiency Efforts in Water ServicesList All

-Southwest Gas and NV Energy collaborate with the Southern Nevada Water District to offer energy and water conservation tips to local business and residential customers as well as provide separate electric efficiencygas efficiency, and water efficiency programs.
+Southwest Gas and NV Energy collaborate with the Southern Nevada Water District to offer energy and water conservation tips to local business and residential customers as well as provide separate electric efficiency, gas efficiency, and water efficiency programs.
 Water saving measures include tankless hot water and solar hot water rebates.
-Southern Nevada Water Authority (SNWA) also offers smart irrigation clock coupons
+Southern Nevada Water Authority (SNWA) also offers smart irrigation clock coupons.

 SNWA established a conservation goal of 105 GPCD (gallons per capita per day) by 2035.
 In order to meet this goal, the SNWA and Las Vegas Valley Water District use a four-pronged approach of tiered pricing, drought and water use restrictions, incentives for purchasing equipment like pool covers and green landscaping, and education and outreach.
 In addition, as a part of the City's 2050 Master Plan, the City will align with current and future SNWA goals with respect to water conservation and long-term water resources planning.
 Southern Nevada has reduced its water demand from about 314 gallons per person per day to about 127 GPCD, a 36% decrease since 2002.
 As part of the 2050 Master Plan, Las Vegas has aligned the current and future water conservation goals and long-term water resource planning with SNWA.